Gyorshadtest: Plan 9 and the dissolution of the "Carpathian Group"

 The German High Command's plan for the "Carpathian Group" to shield the right flank of the German 17th Army was known as "Plan 9".
 During the morning hours of 1 July 1941, the Hungarians launched an attack against the 12th Soviet Army per this plan and, on 7 July, the Mobile Corps reached the Dniester River.
 By 9 July, elements of the "Carpathian Group" had pushed the stoutly-resisting Soviet forces back and penetrated Russian territory to a depth of 60–70 miles.
 The group paid a high price in heavy losses to accomplish this.

 Advancing on foot, the two infantry brigades (mountain and border guard) of the VIII Corps were unable to keep up with the "Rapid Corps".
 For this reason, Colonel-General Henrik Werth, the Hungarian Chief of Staff, dissolved the "Carpathian Group".
-Werth used the infantry brigades for policing and administrative duties of the occupied territory in the Ukraine.
+Werth used the infantry brigades for policing and administrative duties of the occupied territory in Ukraine.
 He placed the "Rapid Corps" at the disposal of the German Army Group South (Heeresgruppe Sud).
 This army group was under the command of Field Marshal (Generalfeldmarschall) Gerd von Rundstedt.
 The Mobile Corps advanced with the German 17th Army, later the 1st Panzer Group, against the Soviet Southwestern Front.